 Cape Reinga lighthouse

 The Cape Reinga lighthouse was originally on Motuopao Island, about 6 km down the west coast from Cape Reinga.
-In 1941, the light and glass housing were moved to a new lighthouse at Cape Reinga.
+In 1941, the light and its glass housing were moved to a new lighthouse at Cape Reinga.
 This is the one we see today.

-Most visitors walk out to the lighthouse.
 Similarly, there are many walking trails from the area.
 These range from the 10-minute walk to the lighthouse to the stunning 3-4 day Te Paki Coastal walk.

 Views from the Cape Reinga lighthouse

-The views from Cape Reinga are worth a visit on their own.
 To the west, along the Tasman Sea coast, the spit of land in the distance is Cape Maria Van Diemen.
 Originally an island, it is now a tombolo sitting about 6 km from Cape Reinga.
 Accessible by hiking, it marks both the western part of the North Island and the northern tip of 90-Mile beach.

 To the east you will see Tapotupotu Bay along the Pacific coast.
 Spirits Bay is beyond and outside the scope of my image.

-The Meeting of the seas
+The meeting of the seas

 At Cape Reinga, seas meet.
 To the west (separating New Zealand from Australia 2,000km away) is the Tasman Sea.
 On the east is the southern Pacific Ocean.
 The line at the meeting of the seas is clearly visible at Cape Reinga.